SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 - **GET api/user-catalog/v2-0/catalogs/search** (UPDATED)

-  Search for catalog items.
+  Searches for Catalog items.

 - **GET api/user-catalog/v2-0/catalogs/{catalogId}** (UPDATED)

-  Fetch a catalog item by id.
+  Fetches a Catalog item by ID.

 - **GET api/user-catalog/v2-0/catalogs/{catalogId}/versions/{versionId}/download** (NEW)

-  Download a specific version of a specific catalog item.
+  Downloads a specific version of a specific Catalog item.

 - **GET api/user-catalog/v2-0/catalogs/{catalogId}/ranges?organizationId={organizationId}** (NEW)

-  Fetch the ranges for a specific catalog item.
+  Fetches the ranges for a specific Catalog item.

 - **PATCH api/user-catalog/v2-0/catalogs/{catalogId}/ranges/{rangeId}?organizationId={organizationId}/custom-tag** (NEW)

-  Update a custom tag of a specific range of a specific catalog item.
+  Updates a custom tag of a specific range of a specific Catalog item.

 - **DELETE api/user-catalog/v2-0/catalogs/{catalogId}/ranges/{rangeId}?organizationId={organizationId}/custom-tag** (NEW)

-  Remove a custom tag of a specific range of a specific catalog item.
+  Removes a custom tag of a specific range of a specific Catalog item.

 - **GET api/user-catalog/v2-0/catalogs/{catalogId}/versions?organizationId={organizationId}&rangeId={rangeId}** (NEW)

-  Fetches the versions for a specific catalog item
+  Fetches the versions for a specific Catalog item.

 - **GET api/user-catalog/v2-0/catalogs/{catalogId}/versions/latest?organizationId={organizationId}** (NEW)

-  Fetches the latest available version of a specific catalog item.
+  Fetches the latest available version of a specific Catalog item.

 - **GET api/user-catalog/v2-0/catalogs/{catalogId}/versions/recommended?organizationId={organizationId}** (NEW)

-  Fetches the recommended versions of a specific catalog item.
+  Fetches the recommended versions of a specific Catalog item.

 - **GET api/user-catalog/v2-0/catalogs/{catalogId}/versions/{versionId}/can-deploy?organizationId={organizationId}** (NEW)

-  Verify if a catalog item version can be deployed
+  Verifies if a Catalog item version can be deployed.

 - **GET api/user-catalog/v2-0/catalogs/{catalogId}/versions/{versionId}/can-deploy-dms?organizationId={organizationId}** (NEW)

-  Verify if a catalog item version can be deployed on the available dataminer systems
+  Verifies if a Catalog item version can be deployed on the available DataMiner Systems.

 - **POST api/user-catalog/v2-0/catalogs/{catalogId}/ranges/versions/{versionId}/deploy** (UPDATED)

-  Deploy a specific version of a specific catalog item.
+  Deploys a specific version of a specific Catalog item.

 - **POST api/user-catalog/v2-0/catalogs/register**

-  Register a catalog item.
+  Registers a Catalog item.

 - **PATCH api/user-catalog/v2-0/catalogs/{catalogId}/publishing-state?organizationId={organizationId}**

-  Set the publishing state of a catalog item
+  Sets the publishing state of a Catalog item.

 - **PATCH api/user-catalog/v2-0/catalogs/{catalogId}/version/{versionId}/publishing-state?organizationId={organizationId}**

-  Set the publishing state of a catalog version
+  Sets the publishing state of a Catalog version.

 - **PATCH api/user-catalog/v2-0/catalogs/{catalogId}/ranges/{rangeId}/state?organizationId={organizationId}**

-  Set the state of a specific range of a specific catalog item.
+  Sets the state of a specific range of a specific Catalog item.

 - **PATCH api/user-catalog/v2-0/catalogs/{catalogId}/versions/{versionId}/state?organizationId={organizationId}**

-  Set the state of a specific version of a specific catalog item.
+  Sets the state of a specific version of a specific Catalog item.

-#### 3 July 2024 - New Feature - Catalog - Change state support [ID_40096]
+#### 3 July 2024 - New feature - Catalog - Change state support [ID_40096]

 Skyline employees will now be able to change the state of a range or version when they view an item in the Catalog.

-#### 3 July 2024 - New Feature - Catalog - Source link [ID_40046]
+#### 3 July 2024 - New feature - Catalog - Source link [ID_40046]

-When viewing an item on the catalog, the informational section on the right will now contain a link to the source.
+When you view an item in the Catalog, the informational section on the right will now contain a link to the source.

-#### 3 July 2024 - New Feature - Catalog - Custom tag support [ID_40030]
+#### 3 July 2024 - New feature - Catalog - Custom tag support [ID_40030]

-When viewing an item on the catalog, it will now be possible to give a custom tag to ranges.
+When you view an item in the Catalog, if you are a member of the organization that published the item, you will now be able to assign a custom tag to ranges.

 #### 3 July 2024 - Enhancement - Home - Deploy prevention of DataMiner as a Service [ID_39995]

-When spinning up a new DataMiner as a Service on Home, it will now prevent any deployments if there are not enough DataMiner credits available.
+When you try to spin up a new DataMiner as a Service system from the dataminer.services home page, this will now be blocked if your organization does not have enough DataMiner credits available.

-#### 3 July 2024 - New Feature - Catalog - Version history [ID_39903]
+#### 3 July 2024 - New feature - Catalog - Version history [ID_39903]

-When viewing an item on the catalog, the versions tab will now include a version history section.
-The version history section will by default show all supported ranges and versions.
+When you view an item in the Catalog, the versions tab will now include a version history section.
+This section will by default show all supported ranges and versions.

-A toggle has also been introduced to include unsupported ranges and versions.
+A toggle button has also been introduced that allows you to show or hide unsupported ranges and versions.
+Active and main ranges are considered supported, while deprecated ranges are considered unsupported.
+For versions, released versions are considered supported, while versions marked as known issues, development, or deprecated are considered unsupported.

-Supported ranges: Active / Main
-Unsupported ranges: Deprecated

-Supported versions: Released
-Unsupported versions: Known issues / Development / Deprecated

-#### 3 July 2024 - New Feature - Catalog - Version and range tag support [ID_39899]
+#### 3 July 2024 - New feature - Catalog - Version and range tag support [ID_39899]

-When viewing an item on the catalog, the versions and ranges will now have tag support for the following cases:
+In the Catalog, the versions and ranges shown when you view an item will now have tag support for the following cases:

-- The state of a range
+- The state of a range.
-- The state of a version
+- The state of a version.
-- If a version is private
+- Whether a version is private.

-#### 3 July 2024 - New Feature - Catalog - Versions rework [ID_39846]
+#### 3 July 2024 - New feature - Catalog - Versions rework [ID_39846]

-When viewing an connector item on the catalog, the 'Versions' tab will now group all the versions by range.
-Ranges are defined by the first 3 numbers of a version.
+When you view a connector item in the Catalog, the *Versions* tab will now group all the versions by range.
+Ranges are defined by the first three numbers of a version.

 #### 19 June 2024 - Fix - Remote Access and Live Sharing connection failing when DMA went offline [ID_39983]